 Commissioned into the Soviet army as a lieutenant he was sent out to photograph the war.
 Sent into the field with just 160 feet of film because his editor thought that Hitler would be defeated within two weeks.
 Khaldei was first stationed in the Arctic city of Murmansk with a squadron of British pilots sent to protect the Soviet Union’s lifeline to the West, the Arctic convoys.
 As the war progressed he shot the liberation of major Soviet cities including Kerch and Sevastopol.
 At Yalta, he captured the Allies leaders planning post-Nazi Europe.
 He was part of the red wave that swept across Europe and crushed Berlin.
 His shot of the Soviet Hammer and Sickle flag over the Reichstag is one of the most significant of World War II.
 Symbolizing Soviet victory and revenge; not only did Khaldei immortalize the moment: he created it.

 In his heroic Soviet propaganda style, he is probably the only journalist to arrange, choreograph and then capture such a symbolic event.
 He defended posing most of his pictures by insisting that the shot taken should match the importance of the event.
 As was the case with many Soviet and other journalists during the war, once the picture was taken and developed, that did not mean it was finished.
 Censors at the Telegraph Agency of the Soviet Union (TASS) noticed that on the wrists of the solider in the picture there was not one but two watches indicating a common practice by all parties during World War II, looting.
 The officials thought the sight of looting members of the Red Army would look badly and told Khaldei to edit them out.
 Not stopping with the watches, Khaldei also added smoke to the background to add to the drama of a wartime shot.
-In a recent Art show commemorating his work, only one of his shots was actual taken during combat and not posed.
-In defense of Mr. Khaldei, he might have been too busy to actually take pictures during combat.
+In a recent Art show commemorating his work, only one of his shots was actually taken during combat and not posed.
+In defence of Mr. Khaldei, he might have been too busy to actually take pictures during combat.
 Unlike their fellow Allied journalists, Soviet reporters carried arms and were soldiers first, journalists second.